Thiosulfate: Reactions with metals and metal ions

 Thiosulfate ion extensively forms diverse complexes with transition metals.
-This reactivity is related to its role in of silver-based photography.

 Also reflecting its affinity for metals, thiosulfate ion rapidly corrodes metals in acidic conditions.
 Steel and stainless steel are particularly sensitive to pitting corrosion induced by thiosulfate ions.
-Molybdenum improves the resistance of stainless steel toward pitting (AISI 316L hMo).
-In alkaline aqueous conditions and medium temperature (60 °C), carbon steel and stainless steel (AISI 304L, 316L) are not attacked, even at high concentration of base (30%w KOH), thiosulfate ion (10%w) and in presence of fluoride ion (5%w KF).
+Molybdenum improves the resistance of stainless steel toward pitting.
+In alkaline aqueous conditions and medium temperature (60 C), carbon steel and stainless steel are not attacked, even at high concentration of base (30 w potassium hydroxide), thiosulfate ion (10 w) and in the presence of fluoride ion (5 w potassium fluoride).

-In the era of silver-based photography, thiosulfate salts were consumed on a large scale as a "fixer" reagent.
-This application exploits thiosulfate ion's ability to dissolve silver halides.
+In film photography, thiosulfate salts are consumed on a large scale as a fixer reagent.
+This application exploits thiosulfate ion's ability to form coordination complexes with silver.
 Sodium thiosulfate, commonly called hypo (from "hyposulfite"), was widely used in photography to fix black and white negatives and prints after the developing stage; modern "rapid" fixers use ammonium thiosulfate as a fixing salt because it acts three to four times faster.

 Thiosulfate salts have been used to extract or leach gold and silver from their ores as a less toxic alternative to cyanide ion.

+Reactions with other salts

+Inorganic nitrites detonate violently when heated with thiosulfates.
+This combination is notably used in emergency medicine in the cyanide antidote kit, though as separate medicines.